guslipkin/Jeopardy/JeopardyQuestions.md

 ### Row 1

-- Germany's Oktoberfest mainly takes place in this month.
+- Germany's Oktoberfest mainly takes place in this month
   - What is September?

 ### Row 2

-- French Fries come from this European country.
+- French Fries come from this European country
   - What is Belgium?

 ### Row 3

-- The most commonly searched question beginning with "what is" in 2013 was this dance move.
+- The most commonly searched question beginning with "what is" in 2013 was this dance move
   - What is "twerking"?

 ### Row 4

-- New Zealand's Ninety Mile beach is this long.
+- New Zealand's Ninety Mile beach is this long
   - What is 55 miles long?

 ### Row 5

-- This quirky Australian mammal has no natural predators and an adorable little grin.
+- This quirky Australian mammal has no natural predators and an adorable little grin
   - What is the quokka?